Trust in Africa is shifting

 Majority hold grievances against government, business, and the rich

 Seventy percent of Kenyans have a moderate or high sense of grievance, believing that government and business serve a select few, make their lives harder, and that the wealthy benefit unfairly from the system.
+70% of respondents have a moderate or higher sense of grievance.

 Explore the findings